 Georgia introduced the Universal Health Care Programme (UHCP) in 2013.
 This marked a shift in policy from publicly financed benefits targeted at a narrow segment of the population through the Medical Insurance Programme (MIP), which had been publicly financed but organized through private insurance companies, to a tightly defined package of benefits for legal residents who had not been previously covered, with benefits purchased by the Social Service Agency (SSA) under the Ministry of Labour, Health and Social Affairs (MOLHSA).

 In February 2013, people who had not been covered previously were entitled to a ‘minimal benefits package’ after registering with a primary care facility of their choice.
 This was changed in July 2013 to include elective surgery, cardiac surgery, chemo, hormone and radiotherapy and childbirth and the new ‘basic package’ was available to any legal resident without any form of coverage.
-In September 2014, all state-funded programmes were united under the UHCP administered by the SSA.
-At this point, about 14% of the population (510,000 persons) was covered by private health insurance on a privately financed individual or corporate basis and financed by the state for military staff; everyone else was entitled either to the basic package under the UHCP or to a more comprehensive package for the poorest households.
+In September 2014, almost all state-funded programmes were united under the UHCP administered by the SSA.
+At this point, about 14% of the population (510,000 persons) was covered by private health insurance on a privately financed basis (most corporate and some individual) and financed by the state for military and law enforcement staff; everyone else was entitled either to the basic package under the UHCP or to a more comprehensive package for the poorest households.

 Since May 2017, services provided under the UHCP have been stratified by income and other priority groups (Table 3).

-In 2020, 0.3% of population did not have any form of coverage (UHCP or private health insurance).
+The highest income group (around 1% of the population) is excluded from most UHCP benefits but still entitled to services offered through vertical programmes.
+In 2020, about 9% of population was covered by private health insurance and remaining 0.3% of population did not have any form of coverage (UHCP or private health insurance).

 Table 2.
 Changes to coverage policy, 2006-2020